14Richa/14Richa.github.io/_posts/2018-10-28-classes and id.md

 Regarding CSS, there is nothing you can do with an ID that you can't do with a Class and vice versa.
 I remember when I was first learning CSS and I was having a problem, sometimes I would try and troubleshoot by switching around these values.
 Nope.
 CSS doesn't care.

-## Javascript cares
+## JavaScript cares

 JavaScript people are already probably more in tune with the differences between classes and ID's.
-JavaScript depends on there being only one page element with any particular id, or else the commonly used (getElementByIdfunction) wouldn't be dependable.
+JavaScript depends on there being only one page element with any particular id, or else the commonly used `(getElementByIdfunction)` wouldn't be dependable.